Airbnb cracks down on New Year’s Eve rentals to curb coronavirus spread

 The company took similar measures over Halloween weekend in the United States and Canada, with a two-night minimum on entire home listings, which according to a statement from Airbnb “went successfully.”

-In August, it instituted a “global party ban” at all of its listings, including an occupancy cap of 16 people for all its properties.
+In August, it instituted a “global party ban” at all of its listings, including an occupancy cap of 16 people for properties of any size.